Updated on May 2, 2017

-Christophe Guillemat of CFS Barcelona Hair Transplant Clinic has been developing a technique to transplant stem cells from donor hair to the recipient area to grow hair follicles.
-I have heard Guillemat say that he uses the complete donor when doing this procedure.
+Christophe Guillemat and the CFS Barcelona Hair Transplant Clinic have been developing a technique to transplant stem cells from donor hair to the recipient area to grow hair follicles.
+I have heard Guillemat say that the doctors of the CFS use the complete donor area when doing this procedure.
 The technique itself sounds very similar to the one used by Dr. Gho.
 As of now, I do not know if there are any differences between the two approaches.
-I did want to know more about this procedure, so I asked Guillemat a few questions.
-I could not understand every detail of his response, as his native language is Spanish and his English is not polished, however it’s generally clear what he was trying to say.
+I did want to know more about this procedure, so I asked Guillemat a few questions through his website.
+I could not understand every detail of his response as his native language is Spanish and his English is not polished, however, it’s generally clear what he was trying to say.

 Here’s the questions I proposed to Guillemat on his blog:

 1. Is it true to say your technique involves extracting a portion of the hair follicle stem cell and then implanting into recipient area?

 2. How many subjects will you have results from in September?
 Update in July too?

 3. Do you have any idea what is the difference between your method and Dr. Gho’s method?

 4. Have you considered combining PRP or extracellular matrix into your new treatment?